Beaumont High School (St. Louis): Improvements

 Security gains remained tenuous, however, as in September 2003, after a significant fight at the school, a student being treated for injuries was discovered with a loaded gun.
 On the last day of classes of the 2004–2005 school year, police were forced to disperse a brawl of more than 200 students and others outside the school.
 In October 2008, a fire broke out in a classroom, causing the evacuation of the building; in November 2008, another fire was lit in a bathroom.
 Investigators ruled both fires as arson.
 Academic gains also were hampered by the loss of the St. Louis Public School's accreditation during the 2006–2007 school year.
 After the loss, Beaumont had difficulty replacing a French instructor by the beginning of the 2007–2008 year.
 Also, the issue of de facto segregation remained; Beaumont's neighborhood boundaries caused its student population to remain solidly all-black through the 2000s.

 Later steps taken to curb discipline incidents at the school included the formation of the Young Gentlemen's Club in 2007, in which male students wore ties and attempted to improve their etiquette.
 In 2007, the school and its principal, Travis Brown, were featured in The New York Times.
 The article described the building as "loom[ing] over the troubled neighborhood like a castle of trapdoors and passageways", although it also emphasized the positive role of Brown and other administrators in encouraging academics and discipline at the school.
 During the 2009–2010 school year, Beaumont also became one of the first high schools in the country to offer a respiratory therapy program to teach students hands-on skills.

-Last years
+Last years as a "traditional" high school

 As of the 2010–2011 school year, Beaumont operated on an 8:05 am to 3:02 pm schedule.
 Its principal, Michael Brown, assumed the position in August 2009 after serving as an assistant principal at Clyde C. Miller Career Academy.
 Starting in 2011–2012, Beaumont was converted into a technical high school with "employment ready" programs.
 To that end, the school no longer accepted 9th grade students, and 10th through 12th grade students attended a comprehensive high school for half of the school day, then transferred to Beaumont for technical education for the other half of the day.
 In preparation for the conversion, the school underwent $500,000 in physical upgrades.

 The school song was as follows:

 Seventy seniors graduated on May 14, 2014, as the final class of the 88-year-old institution.